rotki/rotki/docs/api.rst

    :resjson string result: The source code of the renderer.
    :statuscode 200: Rendering code succesfully returned.
    :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in or currently logged in user does not have a premium subscription.
-There is a problem reaching the Rotki server.
+There is a problem reaching the rotki server.
-   :statuscode 500: Internal Rotki error.
+   :statuscode 500: Internal rotki error.

 Dealing with trades
 ===================